bailwillharr/sdltest/gameplan.md

 Material:
 - A material class holds:
+	- Inherit from shader:
 		- a shader reference
 		- uniform setters for shader properties (float, vec3, mat4, etc.)
 	- one or more textures

 Renderer: